WOXY (FM): 1983–2004: 97X

-In 1981 the station was purchased by Doug and Linda Balogh for $375,000.
-Soon after the station adopted the moniker "97X" and the studio was relocated from its uptown location on High St. to College Corner Pike.
+In 1981, the station was purchased by Doug and Linda Balogh for $375,000.
+Soon after, the station adopted the moniker "97X" and the studio was relocated from its uptown location on High St. to College Corner Pike.
 Based on feedback from focus groups of college students, the station switched to a modern rock format in September 1983, reportedly the sixth modern rock station in the country.
 The station benefited from a large youthful audience at adjacent Miami University as well as listeners in urban and suburban areas of Cincinnati and Dayton, but the majority of its broadcast area was rural.

 The first song played when WOXY-FM made their transition to a modern rock format was "Sunday Bloody Sunday" by U2.
 "Sunday Bloody Sunday" was also the last song played by the station to end their terrestrial 97.7 FM transmission in May 2004.

 WOXY's tagline, "97X, Bam!
 The future of rock and roll," was quoted by Dustin Hoffman's character Raymond Babbitt in the 1988 film Rain Man.
 This is an example of echolalia.
 One of the current anchors on Fox News Channel, Bill Hemmer, interned as a disc jockey at WOXY in the mid-1980s.

 In 1988, Cincinnati magazine named 97X the best "cutting edge" radio station in the Cincinnati area.
 WOXY placed in the Rolling Stone reader's poll "best radio station" category four times between 1990 and 1995.
 Rolling Stone also recognized WOXY as one of ten "stations that don't suck" in 1998 and one of four "last great independent" radio stations in 2003.

 The station also sponsored 97Xposure, a Tri-State area-based "Battle of the Bands" for local talent.
 It served as the "jumping-off point" for local bands such as the Ass Ponys to make their way to the national stage.

 In January 2004, the Baloghs sold the license to 97.7 FM to Dallas, Texas-based First Broadcasting Investment Partners for $5.6 million but retained the station's music library and 97X brand with the intention of continuing broadcasting as internet-only WOXY.com.
 97X ended its terrestrial broadcasting on 97.7 FM on May 13, 2004.

-97X was broadcast on WOXY.com from July 2004 until it was shutdown in March 2010 due to financial difficulties.
+97X was broadcast on WOXY.com from July 2004 until it was shut down in March 2010 due to financial difficulties.